LazurasLong/thesis-drug-prediction/README.md

 ## Results and performance evaluation

-* Conducted the case study using 15 depression-related drugs, including:
+* Conducted the case study using 15 depression-related drugs, including

   * 9 first generation antidepressants
   * 5 second generation antidepressants
   * 1 muscle relaxant that has a structure similar to tricyclic antidepressant (TCA)

-* The in silico model obtained promising results with:
+* The in silico model obtained promising results with

   * AUROC score of 0.9140834, AUPR score of 0.5185952 for side effects prediction
   * AUROC score of 0.9513566, AUPR score of 0.3101223 for targets prediction